vincedarley/cewe-layout/README.md

 python run_qlayout.py --input /path/to/Test-album.xmcf
 ```

-3. Run the GUI viewer against an unpacked `.xmcf` folder or `.mcf` file.
-Now you can use the GUI to modify layouts in your photobook:
+3. Run the full tool (with GUI) against an unpacked `.xmcf` folder or `.mcf` file.
+Now you can use the GUI to interactively and algorithmically modify layouts in your photobook, and save them, etc:

 ```bash
 python run_qlayout.py --input /path/to/Test-album.xmcf --gui